tabbzi/LnzLive/docs/GUIDE.md

 **Symmetry Tools:** Enable `Mirror X` or `Mirror Y` to draw symmetrical patterns.

-**3D Preview:** As you draw on the 2D canvas, a real-time preview ballz shows how the pattern will look when applied.
-You can `left-click-drag` on this preview ballz to rotate.
+**3D Preview:** As you draw on the 2D canvas, a real-time preview ball shows how the pattern will look when applied.
+You can `left-click-drag` on this preview ball to rotate.

 **Stamping Controls:**